Southern Railway 722

-Southern Railway 722 is a class "Ks-1" 2-8-0 "Consolidation" type steam locomotive built in September 1904 by the Baldwin Locomotive Works to run on the Murphy Branch, where it hauled freight trains between Asheville and Murphy, North Carolina for the Southern Railway (SOU).
+Southern Railway 722 is a Ks-1 class "Consolidation" type steam locomotive built in September 1904 by Baldwin Locomotive Works (BLW) to run on the Murphy Branch, where it hauled freight trains between Asheville and Murphy, North Carolina for the Southern Railway (SOU).
 In 1952, it was purchased by the East Tennessee and Western North Carolina Railroad (ET&WNC), alongside its sister locomotive No. 630, where they were served as switchers around Johnson City and Elizabethton, Tennessee.

 In 1967, Nos.
 722 and 630 were both traded back to the SOU for use in their steam excursion program until 1980, when they were sent to the Tennessee Valley Railroad Museum (TVRM) in Chattanooga, Tennessee to make way for larger steam locomotives haul the longer and heavier excursion trains.
-In 1985, No. 722 was taken out of service and was eventually purchased by the Great Smoky Mountains Railroad (GSMR) in 2000, where it was currently disassembled, awaiting to be restored to operating condition.
+In late 1985, No. 722 was taken out of service and was eventually purchased by the Great Smoky Mountains Railroad (GSMR) in late 2000, where it is currently being restored to operating condition, anticipated to be completed around 2026.

 History

 Revenue service

-The No. 722 locomotive was assigned to work on the Southern Railway's Murphy Branch, where it was primarily used to haul freight trains between Asheville and Murphy, North Carolina.
+No. 722 was built in September 1904 by Baldwin Locomotive Works (BLW) for the Southern Railway (SOU), originally as a K class 2-8-0 Consolidation type with Stephenson valve gear, sliding valves, alligator crossheads, and a saturated boiler.
+No. 722 was assigned to work on SOU's Murphy Branch, where it was primarily used to haul freight trains between Asheville and Murphy, North Carolina.
+In the 1910s, the locomotive was upgraded with Southern valve gear, piston valves, and superheaters, which reclassified No. 722 as a "Ks" type.
+In the 1920s, it had more upgrades added such as new cylinders and valve assemblies, which allow the locomotive to develop 46700 lb of tractive effort and reclassified again as a "Ks-1" type.
+During the 1940s, No. 722 was re-equipped with multiple-bearing crossheads.

 In August 1952, No. 722 was retired from revenue service after it pulled the last steam-powered freight train on the Murphy Branch.
 Three months later, No. 722 and sister locomotive No. 630 were both purchased by the East Tennessee and Western North Carolina Railroad (ET&WNC), where they were served as switchers in Johnson City and Elizabethton, Tennessee.
 After ET&WNC's acquirement, Nos.
 722 and 630 were renumbered to Nos.
 208 and 207, respectively, while their tender coal bunker were cut down to give the engineer a clear view during numerous switching moves and reverse operation.
 In 1962, No. 208 traveled to Knoxville, Tennessee, where it was filmed in a cameo appearance for the 1963 film All the Way Home.